1. Are the expected value and mean value different?

 The typical format is:

-b) SAS is easy to learn and provides easy option (PROC SQL) for people who already know SQL.
+b) SAS is easy to learn and provides an easy option (PROC SQL) for people who already know SQL.
 Even otherwise, it has a good stable GUI interface in its repository.
-In terms of resources, there are tutorials available on websites of various university and SAS has a comprehensive documentation.
+In terms of resources, there are tutorials available on websites of various university and SAS has comprehensive documentation.
 There are certifications from SAS training institutes, but they again come at a cost.
 R has the steepest learning curve among the 3 languages listed here.
 It requires you to learn and understand coding.
-R is a low level programming language and hence simple procedures can take longer codes.
-Python is known for its simplicity in programming world.
+R is a low-level programming language and hence simple procedures can take longer codes.
+Python is known for its simplicity in the programming world.
 This remains true for data analysis as well.

 c) SAS has decent functional graphical capabilities.
 However, it is just functional.
-Any customization on plots are difficult and requires you to understand intricacies of SAS Graph package.
+Any customization on plots is difficult and requires you to understand the intricacies of SAS Graph package.
 R has the most advanced graphical capabilities among the three.
 There are numerous packages which provide you advanced graphical capabilities.
 Python capabilities will lie somewhere in between, with options to use native libraries (matplotlib) or derived libraries (allowing calling R functions).

-C will also happen).
+Answer: C will also happen).

-In Clustering computers learn how to partition observations in various subsets, so that each partition will be made up of similar observations according to some well-defined metric.
+In Clustering computers learn how to partition observations in various subsets so that each partition will be made up of similar observations according to some well-defined metric.
 Algorithms like K-Means and DBSCAN belong also to this class.

-2. For each document i, the number of occurrences of each word w is computed and this value is stored in a matrix M(i.D.
+2. For each document I, the number of occurrences of each word w is computed and this value is stored in a matrix M(i.D.
 Please, note that M is typically a sparse matrix because when a word is not present in a document, its count will be zero.

 From sklearn.datasets import fetch_20 new groups

-Two additional observations can be here highlighted: first, the training set, the validation set and the test set are all sampled from the same gold set but those samples are independent.
+Two additional observations can be here highlighted: first, the training set, the validation set, and the test set are all sampled from the same gold set but those samples are independent.
 Second, it has been assumed that the learned model can be described by means of two different functions f and h combined by using a set of hyper-parameters A.

 u, v E V,